 According to Dr. Antonella L. Rastelli, MD, an assistant professor of medicine at Washington University School of Medicine in St. Louis, these side effects are so unpleasant that many women stop taking their medication and potentially compromise their chances of recovery .

 Dr. Rastelli and her cohorts recruited 60 breast cancer patients who were using anastrozole, (one of the few US approved drugs for lowering estrogen levels in such patients) and had previously reported the associated joint and muscle pain.
 All 60 were also shown to have low vitamin D blood-serum levels during the initial screening process.

 Participants were randomly placed into one of two groups.
-Members of both groups were given the standard recommended dosage of 400IU of vitamin D, and 1,000IU of calcium, daily.
-Participants in the experimental group were also given an additional large 50,000IU dose of vitamin D once a week.
+Members of both groups were given the standard recommended amounts of 400IU of vitamin D, and 1,000IU of calcium, daily.
+Participants in the experimental group were also given an additional large 50,000IU serving of vitamin D once a week.
 Members of the control group were administered a weekly placebo.